-This article is about how to avoid double taxation in Singapore and note that the information provided is for general guidance only and not meant to replace expert advice.
+This article is about how to avoid double taxation in Singapore and notes that the information provided is for general guidance only and is not meant to replace expert advice.
 A DTA between Singapore and another jurisdiction serves to prevent double taxation of income earned in one jurisdiction by a resident of the other jurisdiction.
 A DTA also makes clear the taxing rights between Singapore and her treaty partner on different types of income arising from cross-border economic activities between the two jurisdictions.
 The agreements also provide for reduction or exemption of tax on certain types of income.

-Occasionally, foreign income of a Singapore tax resident company may be subject to taxation twice – once overseas, and then a second time when the income is remitted into Singapore.
+Occasionally, the foreign income of a Singapore tax resident company may be subject to taxation twice – once overseas, and then a second time when the income is remitted into Singapore.
 For such cases, the Inland Revenue Authority of Singapore (IRAS) has a foreign tax credit (FTC) scheme, which allows the company to declare a credit for the tax paid in the foreign country against the Singapore tax that is payable on the same income.

 Under this, two types of credit or relief can be claimed:

 (1) Double tax relief (DTR)